Formal expansions in stochastic model for wave turbulence 2: method of diagram decomposition (complete version): Diagrams and formula for products

 $\bullet$ An edge which joins $c_i$ with $\bar c_j$ is denoted $(c_i,\bar c_j)$ (either $c_i$ or $\bar c_j$ is a virtual vertex).
 Each diagram $\gD\in\gD_m\times\ov\gD_n$ has $N$ edges.

-$\bullet$ Recall that a real vertex $\hat c_j^{(0)}$ with zero degree is called a leaf.
-There is no vertex in $\gD$ which is adjacent to a leaf.
+$\bullet$ Recall that a real vertex $\hat c_j^{(0)}$ of zero degree is called a leaf.
+There is no vertex in $\gD$, adjacent to a leaf.
 The number of conjugated leaves equals to the number of non-conjugated leaves and equals to $N+1$.